saraalhetela/GPU-Cluster-Scheduler/README.md

 exercised in the demo rather than left to chance.

-Also worth stating plainly: `deadline` and `priority` are **not** real fields — neither real-data source used (Philly, Alibaba PAI) logs an SLA or priority field.
+Also worth stating plainly: `deadline` and `priority` are **not** real fields — the real-data source used (Alibaba PAI) logs no SLA or priority field.
 Deadlines are derived via a slack multiplier off each job's minimum feasible completion time, and priority is derived from a hash of a real grouping field (virtual cluster / user), bucketed Low/